 Candied walnuts are a game-changer.
 In fact, let me level with you here; I did not like walnuts before I learned how to candy them.
 But in the five minutes it took me to make these Brown Sugar Walnuts for the first time, I had a change of heart.

-Whether or not you like raw walnuts, I guarantee that once you get them all toasty and coated in brown sugar, their buttery smell and sweet, nutty taste will win you over.
+Like tangy kumquats simmered in a sweet sugar syrup, walnuts take on an entirely new level of flavor once they're all toasty and coated in brown sugar.
+Even if you don't like them normally, I guarantee that with this recipe, their buttery smell and sweet, nutty taste will win you over!
 They're perfect for adding flair to baked goods, garnishing a salad, gifting for the holidays, or just snacking.
 Just be warned, if you decide to give these as a gift, you're absolutely going want to make extra for yourself!

 Tips for Making the Best Brown Sugar Candied Walnuts: